Long controlled by retail conglomerates, the beauty industry has turned online.

 We’ve compiled all the data, tactics, and case studies into a single — and gorgeous — PDF.
 No strings attached …

 Each vertical can be differentiated further, both by distribution channel and brand.
 Color cosmetics occupy a unique segment as they’re available in a wide range of locations — from luxury spas, salons, and department stores to home-television shopping, drugstores, and airport vending machines.

 According to a survey from Pymnts, the most important factor influencing consumer behavior — beyond price or location — were special sales, unique products, and rewards programs.

-Much like ecommerce fashion and even the online pet industry, brands can lean into these digital marketing strategies with the exclusivity of the online shopping experience to challenge the upper-hand of in-store retailers.
+Much like ecommerce fashion and even the online pet industry, brands can lean into these digital marketing tactics with the exclusivity of the online shopping experience to challenge the upper-hand of in-store retailers.

 Beyond channels, there’s another divisive trend — natural and sustainable products versus discount and mass produced.

 To win in the fight over product superiority comes from the marketing use of three little words: natural, organic, or clean.